The Sin of Sodom & Gomorrah Summarized: A Warning to the United States of America (and a Reason for Hope)

 In a sense, God is telling them, “I’ve got good news and bad news.
 The bad news is that I have imposed my judgment on you, and it will last 70 years.
 But the good news is that I have plans for you, good plans to prosper you and to give you hope and a future.

-The exile was the judgment God warned them about.
-God’s people had been so disbelieving and disobedient that God virtually banished them from the very land He promised them about a millennium before.
-But even in the midst of this judgment, we need to look carefully at what God is saying.
+These were dire times, and this people had just lost everything.
+But even in the midst of this horrific circumstance, we need to look carefully at what God is saying.
 Just before announcing that this judgment thing is going to last 70 years, God gives them instructions:

 “This is what the Lord Almighty, the God of Israel, says to all those I carried into exile from Jerusalem to Babylon: ‘Build houses and settle down; plant gardens and eat what they produce.
 Marry and have sons and daughters; find wives for your sons and give your daughters in marriage, so that they too may have sons and daughters.
 Increase in number there; do not decrease.
 Also, seek the peace and prosperity of the city to which I have carried you into exile.
 Pray to the Lord for it, because if it prospers, you too will prosper.’”[3]